xrcouture/interoperability/APIdocs.md

 ---

 ## Why
   This API largely solves the problem of interoperability.
 It connects multiple platforms together and allow them to access each other wearables.
+  Makes more user to explore the platform where they can use their existing wearables.
   This serves as an entry to the "Open Metaverse".

 ---